 Yeast Infection: How It Happens And How To Avoid It

 A healthy vagina contains both bacterial and yeast cells.
 However, when the balance of these two compounds shifts, it can potentially cause an infection.
-Although embarrassing, a vaginal yeast infection is incredibly common – so common that nearly three-quarters of all women will experience one at some point in their lives.
+Although embarrassing, a vaginal yeast infection is incredibly common.
+It is so common that nearly three-quarters of all women will experience one at some point in their lives.

-Yeast infections outside the vagina are fairly common as such infections usually develop in moist conditions such the mouth and throat (known as oral thrush), armpits and the navel.
-Yeast infections around the genitalia aren’t just for women as men can also develop them- with the risk higher in uncircumcised and diabetic individuals.
+Yeast infections outside the vagina are fairly common, as such infections usually develop in moist conditions such as the mouth and throat (known as oral thrush), armpits and the navel.
+Yeast infections around the genitalia aren’t just for women as men can also develop them.
+Their risk is higher in uncircumcised and diabetic individuals.
 Babies can also develop yeast infections due to unhygienic, moist and dirty diaper areas.
-As vaginal yeast infections are so common, it’s important that women stay informed, understanding what can cause an infection, the symptoms as well as how to prevent and treat it.
+As vaginal yeast infections are so common, it’s important that women stay informed.
+They need to understand what can cause an infection, the symptoms as well as how to prevent and treat it.